culturesofknowledge/emplaces/design/display.md

 ### Uncertainties (TBD)

 Data on calendars, and on historical hierarchies (only) will need to be optionally marked as any combination of 'Uncertain', 'Inferred', and 'Approximate'.
 TBD how to indicate this in the interface (possibly using a set of symbols, and possibly only in the associated 'Source' pop-up).
+We may also need to look into the use of 'Assumed' to handle our generic, fallback position for the effective date of the conversion to the Gregorian calendar in cases where no local specific information is available

 ## Preferred Place Name; alternative names